Home / Resume / Hospitality / Hotel Resume

 Emphasize language skills

-Speaking a second language is a major asset in hospitality.
-Even conversational ability is worth listing.
+Bilingual communication is a major asset in hospitality.
+Even conversational ability in a second language is worth listing on a hotel resume.

 Target entry-level hotel roles